jackos/rustnote-site/src/basics/modules.md

 ```

 ## Use
-Idiomatic to only bring in the parents of functions, so it's clear where they come from from
+Idiomatic to only bring in the parents of functions, so it's clear where they come from
 ```rust
 mod front_of_house {
     pub mod hosting {